sonatype-nexus-community/community-project-template/README.md

 * Do NOT file Sonatype support tickets related to this project
 * DO file issues here on GitHub, so that the community can pitch in

-Phew, that was easier than I thought.
 Last but not least of all - have fun!

 <!-- Links Section -->
 [shield_gh-workflow-test]: https://img.shields.io/github/actions/workflow/status/sonatype-nexus-community/community-project-template/test.yml?branch=main&logo=GitHub&logoColor=white "build"